mmari0c/merch-inc-model-call/README.md

 ## Overview
 Every semester, Merch Inc. hosts a fashion show where designers select models.
 Currently, the process is slowed down by:

-- Manual sign-ups on a few laptops
+- Manual sign-ups on a limited number of laptops
 - Models forgetting their assigned numbers
-- Designers struggling to track who is available vs. already picked
+- Designers struggling to track which models are available versus already selected
+- Designers relying on memory to keep track of models they’re interested in
+- Models are unsure whether they’ve been selected
+- Models have limited ways to showcase themselves beyond a runway walk

-**This project solves those problems by providing:**
+**This project addresses these challenges by providing:**

-- A sign-up portal for models and designers
+- A centralized sign-up portal for both models and designers
-- Profiles with photos and details
+- Model profiles with photos, key details, and assigned model numbers
+- A marketplace-style interface for designers to browse and evaluate models
 - A transparent selection system with real-time updates
 - An admin dashboard to manage stages and export results